linwoodc3/gdeltPyR/README.md

      *  1.0 posts the previous day's data at 6AM EST of next day (i.e. Monday's data will be available 6AM Tuesday EST)
 * GDELT 2.0 is updated every 15 minutes
      *  2.0 has 'events','gkg', and 'mentions' tables
+     *  2.0 has a distinction between native english and translated-to-english news
      *  2.0 has more columns